 Free tissue transfer (Free flap surgery; microsurgery)

 Research and experience have shown that the best outcomes for treatment require a multidisciplinary approach.
 This allows each patient’s treatment to be customised according to the recommendations of experts in radiology, pathology, surgery and oncology.
-The Sheffield Sarcoma MDT consists of Plastic and Retroperitoneal surgeons, Radiologists, Oncologists, Pathologists and Clinical Nurse Specialists.
-The team meets every week on Thursday morning at Western Park Hospital to discuss new referrals and the patient’s having follow-up under our care.
+The Sheffield Regional Sarcoma MDT consists of plastic surgeons and retroperitoneal surgeons, radiologists, oncologists, pathologists and clinical nurse specialists.
+The team meets every week on Thursday morning at Western Park Hospital in Sheffield to discuss new referrals and the patient’s having follow-up under our care.